TexasInstruments-Sandbox/edgeai-gst-apps-defect-detection/README.md

     ```

     This script will download the following:
-    a.
-A pre-trained defect detection model based on yolox-nano-lite[^1] and install it under /opt/model_zoo in the filesystem.
+    * A pre-trained defect detection model based on yolox-nano-lite[^1] and install it under /opt/model_zoo in the filesystem.
-    b.
-The test video to run the demo without the need to a camera.
+    * The test video to run the demo without the need to a camera.

 3. Run commands as follows from the base directory of this repo on the EVM.